Skip to main content

 We have a cadaver lab in conjunction with the emergency medicine residency, a pig lab, and a simulation lab.
 The institution has a high fidelity simulation lab.

 We use electronic charting exclusively.
-We are transitioning to Epic in October 2024.
+We presently use the ASAP platform in EPIC.
 Our department works closely on refining and making changes appropriate for the emergency setting.

 No. We are fortunate to have our assistant medical director as part of the sedation committee for the hospital.
 ED physicians perform all the procedural sedation in the emergency department.
 We are able to use propofol, ketamine and nitrous as well as other sedatives for appropriate levels of sedation.